AlexRiveraU/reading-notes/class-02.md

 What the script uses to temporarily store the pieces of information it needs to do its job.

 * **DECLARING:** Variables need to be created and given a name before being used, this is known as declaring a variable.
 * **ASSIGNING VALUE:** Once created, you can tell it what information you would it like to store.
-You would be assignig a value to a variable.
+You would be assigning a value to a variable.

 >TYPES OF VARIABLES

 * Numbers: (0-9)
-* Strings: Text, letters and other charaters
+* Strings: Text, letters and other characters
 * Boolean: True or False
 * Arrays: Store a list of values

-**EXPRESIONS:** Evaluate into a sigle value.
+**EXPRESSIONS:** Evaluate into a single value.
 There are two types:

-1. Expressions that just assign a value to a varible.
+1. Expressions that just assign a value to a variable.
 2. Expressions that use two or more values to return a single value.

 **OPERATORS:** Expressions rely on operators to create a single value from one or more values.